Roslyn, Washington

 Roslyn is a city in Kittitas County, Washington, United States.
-The population was 893 at the 2010 census.
+The population was 950 at the 2020 census.
 Roslyn is located in the Cascade Mountains, about 80 miles east of Seattle.
 The town was founded in 1886 as a coal mining company town.
 During the 20th century, the town gradually transitioned away from coal, and today its economy is primarily based on forestry and tourism.
 The town was the filming location for The Runner Stumbles, Northern Exposure, and The Man in the High Castle.
 Many of the town's historical structures have been preserved, and its downtown was added to the National Register of Historic Places in 1978.

 History

 Early history

 Coal deposits were first noted in the Roslyn area in 1883, with a large vein discovered at the upper Smith Creek canyon in 1885 by C.P.
 Brosious, Walter J. Reed, and Ignatius A. Navarre.
 Roslyn was platted in 1886 by Logan M. Bullet, vice president of the Northern Pacific Coal Company, at the time that the company initiated the first commercial coal mining operations there, to support railway operations.

 Throughout the mid-1880s, the Northern Pacific Railway, the parent of Northern Pacific Coal Company, pushed from the east to reach Puget Sound across the Cascade Mountains.
 The Northern Pacific began building across Stampede Pass just west of Roslyn, approaching from Wallula in the east and Tacoma in the west.
 A 77-mile (124-km) gap remained in 1886.
 In January of that year, Nelson Bennett was given a contract to construct a 9,850 foot (3,002 m) tunnel under Stampede Pass, completing it in 1888.
 Roslyn, which lies on the route to Stampede Pass, provided the coal for the railway construction work as well as the continuing railroad operations.

 Between 1886 and 1929, immigrant workers from countries such as Italy, Poland, Slovakia, Germany, Lithuania, Slovenia, Serbia and Croatia as well as from England, Ireland, Scotland and Wales came to work in the mines.
-These immigrants maintained the traditions of their homelands, as seen in the historic Roslyn Cemetery, with its 26 sections for distinct ethnic and lodge cemetery areas.
-Many Roslyn residents today are descendants of these immigrant miners.

-Roslyn's peak coal mine production of nearly 2 million tons was reached in 1910.
-As coal-fired steam trains were being replaced by diesel power, the mines began to shut down in the 1920s.
-Although the local coal mines were far from played out (approximately 80% of the coal in the Roslyn mines remains unextracted), the last mine in the area closed in 1963 as business became unprofitable.
-With the loss of jobs, an exodus of residents ensued.
-In the mid-1970s, Roslyn began to flourish again as artists and others rehabilitated the town's houses and commercial buildings and settled there.
-Some individuals own second homes in Roslyn, while working and living full-time in Seattle or Tacoma, for instance.